hphelion/documentation/moonshot/manage.administration-dashboard.before-you-begin.md

 # Before You Begin with the Administration Dashboard Help

-Before you begin with the HP Cloud OS Administration Dashboard Help, take a few minutes to understand how the help content is organized.
+Before you begin with the HP Cloud OS for Moonshot Administration Dashboard Help, take a few minutes to understand how the help content is organized.
 You can find information in this suggested order:

 * Conceptual introduction and prerequisites.
-See [Welcome to the HP Cloud OS Administration Dashboard](/cloudos/moonshot/manage/administration-dashboard/welcome/).
+See [Welcome to the HP Cloud OS for Moonshot Administration Dashboard](/cloudos/moonshot/manage/administration-dashboard/welcome/).

 * A Getting Started topic that provides instructions for how to begin using the dashboard.
 You can read about responsibilities for each user role, and follow links to step-by-step instructions for performing tasks.
 See [Getting Started with the Administration Dashboard](/cloudos/moonshot/manage/administration-dashboard/getting-started/).